2022 Quick Start Grant Recipients

 Overview

-Through the Housing Anti-displacement program, the City of Sacramento and SMUD will deploy heat pump installations, home repairs, and retrofits for at least 25 low-income single-family homeowners, in conjunction with the City of Sacramento’s anti-displacement and home rehabilitation program.
+The City of Sacramento and SMUD will deploy heat pump installations, home repairs, and retrofits for at least 25 low-income single-family homeowners in conjunction with the City’s anti-displacement and home rehabilitation program.
+This pilot program will provide further insights on how to best layer heat pump incentives with other energy equity programs.

 Market Barrier

-As any significant home improvement, heat pump deployment may also result in the displacement of the most financially vulnerable households, creating legitimate concerns over further incentivizing building electrification.
+As with any significant home improvement, the cost of heat pump deployment can also result in the displacement of the most financially vulnerable households, creating legitimate concerns over further incentivizing building electrification.

 Proposed Solution